Ayo4115/Automated-AWS-Receipt-Processing-System/README.md

 # Automated-AWS-Receipt-Processing-System
-An event-driven serverless application that automatically extracts data from uploaded receipt images using OCR, stores the results in a NoSQL database, and sends an email notification to the user.
+Built a serverless receipt processing system on AWS that automatically extracts key data (vendor, date, amount) from uploaded receipts using AI-powered text recognition, stores structured results in a database, and sends real-time email notifications—eliminating manual data entry and enabling scalable, cost-efficient processing.

 ## 📌 Problem